PNDeb/pinenote-tweaks/pn_handbook/getting_started_raw/docs/index.md

 !!!info

+	The community is still gaining experience with actually-observed VCOM values.
+We would appreciate it very much if you would be willing to share your VCOM values in the PineNote chat!

+!!!info

 	Efforts are ongoing to create linux drivers that allow (re-)measurement of the VCOM voltage.
 Ask the chat for more information.